\1\n

 What Are Mad Libs?

 Mad Libs is a phrasal template word game created by Leonard Stern and Roger Price in 1953.
 The game consists of a story with certain key words replaced by blanks.
 One player prompts others for words to fill in the blanks without revealing the context, then reads the completed story aloud.
-The humor comes from the unexpected and often absurd combinations that result from the blind word selection (Wikipedia: Mad Libs).
+The humor comes from the unexpected and often absurd combinations that result from the blind word selection (Mad Libs).

 The game has sold over 110 million copies worldwide and remains one of the most popular word games for all ages.
 Mad Libs has been adapted into apps, websites, and television shows.
 The format works equally well for entertainment, education, and language learning.
 Teachers use Mad Libs to help students understand parts of speech in an engaging, low-pressure way.